 The GCUH offers the local community a wider range of public health services than ever before.
 Locals enjoy new health services including: specialist cancer, cardiac, neurosciences, trauma, and neonatal intensive care in a world-class facility that integrates patient care, teaching and research.

+Gold Coast University Hospital opened on the 28 September 2013.
 The new public health facility will deliver higher quality health care services and improved health outcomes for Australia’s growing population.